jake-knerr/cogent/README.md

 Also, listeners could always be explicitly defined as a prop.

-#### Each component is a CHESS component as well.
+#### Each component is a [CHESS](https://github.com/jake-knerr/chess) component as well.

 Extended classes are a new composite CHESS component.

-#### There is a one-to-one mapping between JavaScript classes and CHESS classes.
+#### There is a one-to-one mapping between JavaScript component classes and CHESS classes.

 In other words, if you want a composite, then you need a new JavaScript class and vice-versa.

-#### child/children pattern - When passing a component to a parent component, use "child" and "children"
+#### child/children pattern - When passing a component to a parent component, use "child" and "children" as the prop names.

 ## Service Pattern

 ### Overview

-Services make it easier for lower-level components to lift state back up without creating long chains of callbacks down through component trees.
+Services make it easier for lower-level components to lift state back up without creating long chains of callbacks passed down through component trees.

-#### A component may delegate to a "service" the management of an aspect(s) of state-owned by the initializing component, and/or expose methods for child components to lift state up and dispatch updates.
+#### A component may delegate to a "service" the management of an aspect(s) of state owned by the initializing component, and/or expose methods for child components to lift state up and dispatch updates.

 Delegation can simply be intent.
-There is no need to explicitly pass the state-owning component to the service.
+There is no requirement to explicitly pass the state-owning component to the service.

 #### Services can do anything that the delegating component can.